What Are Market Bubbles? [And How to Identify Them]

 Let’s say they could borrow up to $10k per year, which means they could spend $110k per year for several years even though their annual income is only $100k.

-This increased capacity for borrowing allows for higher spending and a person’s spending can lead to higher income, higher asset valuations, and/or higher savings.
+This increased capacity for borrowing allows for higher spending.
+And a person’s spending can lead to higher income, higher asset valuations, and/or higher savings.
 This, in turn, gives them even more collateral to borrow against.

 This causes people to borrow more and more, with this process quickly starting to resemble a cycle.
-When people borrow, they are not only borrowing from a lender, they are borrowing from their future self.
+When people borrow, they are not only borrowing from a lender.
+They are borrowing from their future self.

 Eventually they have to spend less, invest less, and/or take less for themselves because they have to pay that money back.

-But so long as that borrowing helps drive economic growth and it produces more income in excess of the servicing, it’s affordable.
+So long as that borrowing helps drive economic growth and it produces more income in excess of the servicing, it’s affordable.

 In the upswing in the debt cycle, the promises to deliver money (namely, debt burdens) rise relative to the money supply, economic growth, and all forms of liquidity available to borrowers to pay back their obligations (which come from incomes, new borrowing, and asset sales).

-Over the years, central banks periodically adjust short-term interest rates to slow down or help pick up the rate of credit creation.
+Central banks periodically adjust short-term interest rates to slow down or help pick up the rate of credit creation.
 This is the standard business cycle that most of us are used to and experience multiple times over the course of our lifetimes.

 Generally, this creates progressively higher debt levels relative to income and reduces the capacity to raise interest rates without triggering an intolerable drawdown in the economy.

-While the business cycle that we’re used to ends whenever the central bank hikes interest too far (usually to rein in inflation), the longer term debt cycle ends when rates hit zero or a bit below zero and can’t be pushed down further.
+While the business cycle that we’re used to ends whenever the central bank hikes interest too far (usually to rein in inflation), the longer-term debt cycle ends when rates hit zero or a bit below zero and can’t be pushed down further.

 The hitting of the zero lower bound usually occurs when: